uplift/ExoSuit/src/routers/route-title/README.md

 A titlePrefix property can also be added to the router definition to prefix every page title with a common brand etc. The titlePrefix can only be a string.

+A titleSuffix property can be added for appending to very page title similar to titlePrefix.
+The titleSuffix can only be a string.

 A defaultTitle property can be set to cater for pages that don't have a defined page title.
 The defaultTitle can be a string or a function.

 **Example:**